bbauska/UC-Davis-JS-Basics/readme.md

   alt="Call script.js defer in head of index.html." />
 </p>

-Over here on written index file, we just need to get rid of that stuff and put it in here, src equals script.js, that's our file.
-And we can put this up here like so.We could leave it like that.
+Over here on written index file, we need to get rid of that stuff and put it in here, src equals script.js, that's our file.
+And we can put this up here like so.
+We could leave it like that.
 Or even better, we could take this and move it up here into the header of the page and add the defer attribute here, save that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 584. test, script.js defer changes in index.html (324) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">